podcast

 Conversation with 2 HIV activists for world AIDs day

-Send us a textThis was last year's podcast for world AIDs day I am putting it out on more platforms.
+Send a textThis was last year's podcast for world AIDs day I am putting it out on more platforms.
 In this podcast episode, Dan Glass, an HIV and human rights activist, discusses his journey into activism, inspired by his Holocaust-surviving grandparents and his own HIV diagnosis at 21.
 He describes his involvement in ACT UP London since 2014, and how it provided him with emotional support, practical information, and access to life-saving medication.
 Glass highlights the importance of challenging HIV stigma and educating the public.
-Simon Collins, another long-time HIV activist and member of iBase, t...
+Simon Collins, another long-time HIV activist and member of iBase, talks a...

 2024-11-29